-Attendance Policy: Attendance at all lectures, labs and recitations is required, and is worth 5% of the total course grade.
-ALL STUDENTS MUST SIGN THE ATTENDANCE SHEET, WHICH WILL BE CIRCULATED DURING CLASS.
-Signing for another student (or asking another student to sign for you) will be considered a violation of the University Academic Integrity Policy and will be dealt with accordingly.
-Each unexcused absence from lecture, lab or recitation will result in a 1% deduction from the 5% attendance grade (i.e., 1/5 of the total attendance grade).
+Attendance Policy: Attendance at all lectures, labs and recitations is required and is worth 5% of the total course grade.
+Each unexcused absence from lab or recitation will result in a 1% deduction from the 5% attendance grade (i.e., 1/5 of the total attendance grade).
+However, an unexcused absence can be made up by a 1 hour visit to the EGR 1010 help room, up to a maximum of 5 makeups.
 While an attendance grade of 0% (exactly 5 unexcused absences) is possible, any subsequent unexcused absence from lecture, lab or recitation will result in a grade of "F" for the course.
 Excused absences for illness, personal/family emergency or academic/professional commitments will be granted at the discretion of your instructor.

 Academic Integrity: Students are encouraged to work together on homework and laboratory assignments.
 However, COPYING OF WORK IS NOT PERMITTED.
-Cases of academic dishonesty, which include copying of homework or lab assignments, plagiarism of lab abstracts, or cheating on exams, will be dealt with according to the procedures set forth in the university's academic integrity policy at: www.wright.edu/students/judicial/integrity.html.
+Cases of academic dishonesty, which include copying of homework or lab assignments, plagiarism of lab abstracts, or cheating on exams, will be dealt with according to the procedures set forth in the university's academic integrity policy at: https://policy.wright.edu/policy/3710-academic-integrity-standards-and-process-misconduct

-Grading Policy: Attendance 5%, Homework 10%, Exam #1 20%, Exam #2 20%, Final Exam 25%, Lab 20%
+Grading Policy: Attendance 5%, Homework 10%, Exam #1 20%, Exam #2 20%, Lab 20%, Final Exam 25%